ibm-cloud-docs/openwhisk/runtimes.md

 .NET Core
 :    By default, all .NET Core actions are executed in a version 2.2 environment.

-:    For more information about the `dotnet:2.2` runtime, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-dotnet/blob/master/core/dotnet2.2/CHANGELOG.md){: external}.

 ## Available images and runtimes per region